Clara Whitehill Hunt: Early life and career

 Clara Whitehill Hunt was born in Utica, New York, in 1871.
-Born to Edwin and Mary M. Brown Hunt, who were originally from Sudbury, Massachusetts, Clara grew up on the farm.
+Born to Edwin and Mary M. (Brown) Hunt, who were originally from Sudbury, Massachusetts, Clara grew up on the farm.
 She attended the Utica Free Academy in Utica, New York for grade school, which has since been turned into a nursing home.
 Her father was known to have taught natural science at the same school during her attendance.
-Clara graduated high school in 1889 and began a career as a teacher shortly thereafter.
+She graduated high school in 1889 and began a career as a teacher shortly thereafter.

 After graduating high school in 1889 and becoming a teacher, Clara was promoted to principal of Utica Public School, where she had begun her career.
 Visiting the library often during her career as a teacher, Clara found the library to play an important role in the lives of children and teachers.
-Upon meeting with a trained librarian, Miss Louise Cutler, Clara was determined to become a trained librarian.
-Clara went on to attend the New York State Library School in Albany, New York, in 1986.
+Upon meeting with a trained librarian, Miss Louise Cutler, she was determined to become a trained librarian.
+Clara went on to attend the New York State Library School at Albany in 1986.

 After spending two years in library school, Clara landed a job in Philadelphia and opened the New Children's Room of the Old Apprentices Library.
 From there she became an assistant in the reference department in Newark Public Library system, where she became acquainted with various library duties.
 During her time working in the library, Clara excelled at the task of working with children, which became her main focus as the years went on.
-In 1901, Clara was put in charge of the Newark Public Library's children's room, where she had first been hired as an assistant within the reference department.
-A few years later, Clara went to work at the Brooklyn Public Library as Superintendent of Work with Children.
-Clara spent 37 years within this position, from the year of 1903 to 1940.
+In 1901, she was put in charge of the Newark Public Library's children's room, where she had first been hired as an assistant within the reference department.
+A few years later, she went to work at the Brooklyn Public Library as Superintendent of Work with Children.
+She spent 37 years within this position, from the year of 1903 to 1940.

 Over the years, as more branches surfaced, Clara helped to design and equip the children's rooms within the new established libraries.
 She was known to have designed the staff rooms as well, which she took pride in doing.
 One of her most famous designs, Clara provided the vision behind the children's room of the Central Library.
 Within the Brooklyn Public Library system, Clara help to open the first children's library in 1914, now noted as the Stone Avenue Branch.
 This library in particular housed smaller furniture, larger windows, decorations, a fireplace, and classrooms.

 Along with the other tasks noted above, Clara also trained children's librarians and staffed them within these libraries.
 Beginning in 1914, these informal trainings soon turned into formal training courses for children's librarians, which was incorporated into many schools' curricula thereafter.

 In addition to training new recruits, designing children's rooms, and working as a superintendent, Clara lectured for various library schools, edited for magazines, and authored books as well.
 There are five children's books that Clara is most well known for: